kavy-tech/Cpp-Practicals/README.md

 # Cpp-Practicals
-These are all practicals of c++ given in 2025 GE session .
+These are all practicals of c++ given in 2025 GE 1st semester .